Fox School of Business & Management

 Monica Wadhwa, Associate Professor, Department of Marketing, Fox School of Business and Management; PhD, Stanford University.

-Wei Wang, Assistant Professor, Department of Accounting, Fox School of Business and Management; PhD, University of Missouri-Columbia.
+Wei Wang, Associate Professor, Department of Accounting, Fox School of Business and Management; PhD, University of Missouri-Columbia.

 Yang Wang, Assistant Professor, Department of Marketing, Fox School of Business and Management; PhD, Rice University.